FMSC-Measurements/CruiseDAL/Documentation/UpdateingProjectFiles.md

 # updating project files to VS 2017 sdk style projects
 In this tutorial we will be updating a older style Visual Studio solution to a VS 2017 solution using the new sky style project file.
 This is typically not a very complex conversion.
-The new sdk style project file is primarly a streamed down version of the older style project file and most of our work involves deleting unnecessary stuff.
+The new sdk style project file is primarily a slimmed down version of the older style project file and most of our work involves removing the unnecessary stuff.

 ## Step 1 - clean up your existing project
-Garbage in, garbage out.

 First thing we want to do is clean up your source code folders.
 With your existing project open in Visual Studio take a look at the list of code file in your project in the Solution Explorer.
 At the top of the solution Explorer there is a button to show/hide all files.
 Set it so that all files are visible.
 This will make it so that all files in your project directory are visible.